We believe true ecotourism should be based on the use of the best available technologies, to have the lowest impact on the environment.

 At Campi ya Kanzi photovoltaic panels transform sun light in electricity.
 This is stored in a bank of batteries.
 Three interfaced inverters transform the continuous current in alternate current, at 220V and 415V.
 From the inverters, electricity runs through the entire camp, running all our appliances, from lamps to fridges.
 Nice to know that every electric need we have is generated by the sun, with absolutely no impact on the environment!
 Carbon footprint: zero!

 Water is our scarcest resource.
-We crop our rains with a special water catchment system, of about 7,000 square meters (75,000 square ft.) and through our roof system (1,500 square meters, or 16,000 square ft.).
-Water is than stored in PVC tanks and bladders, whose combined capacity is 1,200,000 liters (nearly 350,000 gallons).
+We crop our rains with a special water catchment system, of about 12,000 square meters (130,000 square ft.) and through our roof system (1,500 square meters, or 16,000 square ft.).
+Water is than stored in PVC tanks and bladders, whose combined capacity is 1,600,000 liters (about 400,000 gallons).
 To our knowledge we are the only lodge in East Africa whose water needs are entirely covered by rain cropping.
 Carbon footprint: zero!

 We recycle both gray waters and black waters, with special filters imported from Europe.
 An anaerobic reaction assures the purity of water at the exit of the system.
 Final stage filtration is assured by a reed bed.
 Water is then used in ponds for the wildlife.